 - "The first- and second-row captain’s chairs (there is no second-row-bench option) are superbly comfortable, and even the third row isn’t a penalty box, thanks to theater-style seating and the absence of a second-row center seatback." -- Car and Driver (2011)

-Standard features on the Nissan Quest include push-button start, power windows in the second row and a stereo with an auxiliary input jack.
-Optional features include a USB port, power doors, Bluetooth, Nissan's around view camera system and a rear-seat entertainment system.
+Standard features in the Nissan Quest include push-button start, power windows in the second row and a stereo with an auxiliary audio input.
+Optional features include a USB port, power doors, Bluetooth, a surround-view camera system and a rear-seat entertainment system.

 Reviewers say that the features in the 2013 Nissan Quest are fairly easy to use, but some complain about the layout, saying that the gear shifter, which is mounted on the dash, makes it hard to reach some buttons.

 - "The available navigation system's screen is large and inset into the dashboard for easy visibility.
 It can be operated via touchscreen or a combination of buttons and a large central dial.
 It's fairly intuitive and doesn't absorb audio and climate functions.
 Those separate controls are also easy to use, though the radio switches are set fairly low on the panel.
 The one-touch feature for the sliding door and hatch is very handy when arms are loaded with kids or packages.
 The shifter is mounted on the dashboard, and blocks access to some controls." -- Consumer Guide

 - "We noted some ergonomic glitches: The shift lever in the 'D' position partially blocks the climate controls, and the traction-control and power liftgate buttons are placed down by the driver's knee where they are difficult to find." -- Kelley Blue Book